 As a multi-habitat, species-rich site, Longis Nature Reserve requires a dynamic and bespoke action plan which can be easily adapted according to changing environmental demands.
 Longis provides important social and environmental services for the island; as a popular recreational area for residents and visitors, alongside the mosaic of habitats found here which are vital for a large number of species.
 Our action plan has been designed to balance the needs of these different entities, and to meet the objectives set out in the Longis Reserve Management Plan 2017-2021 (Manzano-Rubio and Whyte, 2017).
 The Management Plan was ratified by the General Services Committee (GSC) of the States of Alderney (SoA) in 2017 and requires the production of an Annual Action Plan and Review.
-This Action Plan is informed by the key objectives of the 2021 Review.
+This Action Plan is informed by the key objectives of the 2022 Review.

-Due to the pressures brought about by the Covid Pandemic in 2020-21 it has been necessary to role forward the Management Plan 2017-21into 2022, with the commitment to complete the development of a new 5 year strategy for public consultation and SoA ratification before the end of 2022.
+Due to the pressures brought about by the Covid Pandemic in 2020-21 it was necessary to role forward the Management Plan 2017-21 into 2022, with the commitment to complete the development of a new 5 year strategy for public consultation and SoA ratification before the end of 2022.
+As of April 2023, this has yet to be done, so for this Action Plan, we are continuing the 2017-21 Management Plan.